Elizabeth Maconchy: Compositions

 Maconchy's cycle of thirteen string quartets, composed between 1932 and 1983, is regarded as the peak of her musical achievements.
-Historian of music Anna Beer has contended that "Maconchy loved the quartet form because it represented a debate, a dialectic between four balanced, individual, impassioned voices."
+Historian of music Anna Beer has contended, paraphrasing the composer herself, that "Maconchy loved the quartet form because it represented a debate, a dialectic between four balanced, individual, impassioned voices."
+She once declared that: "for me, the best music is an impassioned argument".

 She also wrote for voice.
 Maconchy wrote three one-act operas, including the erotic comic opera The Sofa, based on an eighteenth century novel, and stylistically in "dialogue with Mozart", which shocked the audience for its explicitness when it premiered in 1959.
 In 1943 she responded to war with The Voice of the City, for women's chorus, about the Battle of Stalingrad.
+There were many songs written throughout her career, but most of them were unpublished and remained little known.
 In 1981 she set to music prose versions of some Petrarchan sonnets, by the Irish writer J.M.
-Synge, under the title My Dark Heart.
+Synge, grouped together as a song cycle, My Dark Heart.